rajeshv23/twydev.github.io/_posts/2020-04-13-javascript-compendium.md

 // prints out the number "6" every second.
 ```

-What is happening, in my own understanding:
+What is happening?
+In my own understanding:

 - for-loop body only has one scope, regardless of the number of iterations
 - variable i is binded to a new iteration value at every loop